The Soldotna hockey team won the game 2-0, but Hutchison goalie Zach Baxter won player of the game.

 Brantley III scored midway through the second period with a short-handed strike.
-Just prior to the goal, SoHi had been shut out on a pair of five-on-three power plays in the period.
+Just prior to the goal, SoHi had been shut out on a pair of 5-on-3 power plays in the period.

 Hutchison did itself no favors with a multitude of penalties in the game, including the second period frenzy that saw Hutchison players in the box for a total of 12 of the 15 minutes.

 “We gave them a butt kicking (Thursday), we hit them a lot,” Hanson said.
 “I think they were thinking about that.”

 With hard shots and bodies flying in the chippy contest, the two teams dueled well into the third period with SoHi clinging to a 2-goal lead, even with the lopsided shots count.